A reminder that the contribution for Autumn 2 term is £8.

 - being imaginative

 Our topics change regularly based on the children's interests, as well as environmental and cultural influences.
-The topic for Autumn 1 is 'Why do you love me so much?'.
+The topic for Autumn 2 is 'What happens when I fall asleep?'.
 Each term we will upload our topic plan so that you can see what we are going to be covering.

 At St. Patricks, we follow the scheme Read Write Inc to teach Phonics daily.
 Have a look at the documents and video clips at the bottom of the page for more guidance.
 Reception children will begin to learn to read and write a new sound each day.
 Nursery will be focussing on hearing different sounds in the environment and telling the difference.
 We also complete a weekly 'dough disco' session.
 During this we manipulate playdough in different ways along to music.
 Dough Disco helps to strengthen the muscles in our hands to support letter and number formation. .